Extra Care Housing

 You can read the Extra Care Housing booklet here

-There are currently five extra care schemes in Wiltshire:
+There are currently seven extra care schemes in Wiltshire:

 Florence Court, Trowbridge.

 Managed by the Order of St John Care Trust

 Crammer Court, Devizes